dmitrylesin-official/my_extensions/youtube-no-recommendations/README.md

 ## Usage
 - The extension runs automatically on `https://www.youtube.com/*`.
-- Customize selectors in `content.js` if YouTube updates its layout.
+- Customize selectors in `content.js` if YouTube updates its layout (e.g., new ad formats).

-## Notes
-- Selectors might break with YouTube updates—update `content.js` as needed.
-- No permissions required; fully local.